 How to Get More RVUs

-According to Dr. Phil Parker, Group Medical Officer for SCP, there are three primary ways doctors can generate the most RVUs: See patients quickly, do all the appropriate procedures possible, and document explicitly.
+According to Dr. Phil Parker, Group Medical Officer at SCP Health, there are three primary ways doctors can generate the most RVUs: See patients quickly, do all the appropriate procedures possible, and document explicitly.

 From his standpoint, that means reducing LWOTs, not turning over procedures to specialists unless absolutely necessary, and not omitting essential pieces of information out of the chart, which could result in down-coding and fewer RVUs.